-In the last twelve months, the biggest single purchase by an insider was when Independent Non-Executive Chairman Lawrence Kellner bought US$1.0m worth of shares at a price of US$209 per share.
-So it's clear an insider wanted to buy, even at a higher price than the current share price (being US$121).
+The insider Zachary Levenick made the biggest insider purchase in the last 12 months.
+That single transaction was for US$586k worth of shares at a price of US$7.09 each.
+That means that even when the share price was higher than US$2.65 (the recent price), an insider wanted to purchase shares.
 It's very possible they regret the purchase, but it's more likely they are bullish about the company.
-We always take careful note of the price insiders pay when purchasing shares.
+In our view, the price an insider pays for shares is very important.
 It is generally more encouraging if they paid above the current price, as it suggests they saw value, even at higher levels.

 There are always plenty of stocks that insiders are buying.
 So if that suits your style you could check each stock one by one or you could take a look at this free list of companies.
 (Hint: insiders have been buying them).